runcitadel/blog/posts/one-year-of-citadel/index.md

 So huge thanks to all of our users and I hope you will continue running Citadel.

 ![Our user count](/users.png)

+Overall, I am happy to say that my original goal for Citadel has been basically achieved.
+While our UI is not fully FOSS yet, everything else is.

+Citadel also allows 3rd party apps by modifying one config file.
+You can add apps from as many 3rd party sources as you like, while still keeping the security of your node (You can at least see what apps have access to before installing them, if an app has wallet access, you of course need to check its code to ensure it doesn't steal funds).

 ## What's coming in July